DamonB2011/DeltaV-2026-April-3/README.md

 ## About

-Built by Youbo (Damon) Bao, a student developer at Ridley College interested in applied physics and engineering.
+Built by Youbo (Damon) Bao, a student developer at Ridley College interested in applied physics and software engineering.